XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

       - Not try to crash your server.
       - Not publish your IP address to strangers.

-2. Include the following `[peer_private]` stanza and set it to `1`.
-Enabling this setting instructs your validator’s peers not to broadcast your validator’s IP address.
+2. Also in your validator's `rippled.cfg` file, include the following `[peer_private]` stanza and set it to `1`.
+This instructs your validator’s peers not to broadcast your validator’s IP address.
 This setting also instructs your validator to connect to only the peers configured in your `[ips_fixed]` stanza.
 This ensures that your validator connects to and shares its IP with only peer `rippled` servers you know and trust.

-    **Warning:** Be sure that you don't publish your validator's IP address in other ways.

         [peer_private]
         1

+    **Warning:** Be sure that you don't publish your validator's IP address in other ways.

     With `[peer_private]` enabled, `rippled` ignores any connections suggested by the `[ips]` stanza.
-If you need to connect to an IP currently in your `[ips]` stanza, put it in the `[ips_fixed]` stanza instead, but _**only**_ if you can expect them to behave as described in step 1.
+If you need to connect to an IP currently in your `[ips]` stanza, put it in the `[ips_fixed]` stanza instead, but _**only**_ if you can expect them to behave responsibly as described in step 1.

+3. Restart `rippled`.

+        $ sudo systemctl restart rippled.service